Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 Why Editors At Scientific Journals Are Resigning En Masse

 The friction between the journal’s editorial board and Elsevier began in 2019, when the publisher eliminated a dedicated copy editor position serving the journal.
-Over the years, the journal editors pleaded with Elsevier to reverse that move, according to a released by co–Editor-in-Chief Mark Grabowski, Taylor, and 32 other resigning editors— suggested our technical advisor
+Over the years, the journal editors pleaded with Elsevier to reverse that move, according to a 26 December 2024 statement released by co–Editor-in-Chief Mark Grabowski, Taylor, and 32 other resigning editors— suggested our technical advisor

-To make matters more complex, the resigning editors’ statement alleged Elsevier initiated when you decide to use AI during production, creating report proofs without capitalization of all proper nouns … as well italics for genera and species. — as expressed through aligned commentary about Taylor and paleoanthropologist Clément Zanolli at the University of Bordeaux, another former editor-in-chief who signed the statement, Elsevier told them in 2023 that AI software had introduced the formatting errors.
+Furthermore, the resigning editors’ statement alleged Elsevier initiated the use of AI during production, creating article proofs devoid of capitalization of all proper nouns … as well italics for genera and species. — as expressed through aligned commentary about Taylor and paleoanthropologist Clément Zanolli at the University of Bordeaux, another former editor-in-chief who signed the statement, Elsevier told them in 2023 that AI software had introduced the formatting errors.

 “This has been an exceptionally painful decision for each of us,” expressed the editorial board members, with the kind of nostalgia one reserves for closing a beloved chapter of their lives.